Dear Urbaneer: I Need A Crash Course In First Time Home Buying

 Dear Urbaneer:

-As a first time house hunter – and hopefully soon first time Buyer – I’m super excited but also a little nervous about what’s to come.
+As a first-time house hunter – and hopefully soon first-time Buyer – I’m super excited but also a little nervous about what’s to come.
 I feel like I have so many questions, I don’t even know where to start.
-I also feel like there are so many details, and that this is such a big, heavy decision.
+I also feel that there are many details, and that this is a significant, weighty decision.
 I’m worried that I’m going to miss something!
 Am I overreacting?
-Do other first timers ask as many questions as me?
+Do other first-timers ask as many questions as I?
 In a nutshell, what do I need to know when buying a house?

 Dizzy with the Details